Written by Bruce Henry, Healthcare Executive Search Practice Leader

 In this article, we explore the best practices and advice on how to find the right fit for your organization’s new Chief Financial Officer.
 In addition, we will offer a look at the pros and cons of internal hiring compared to external hiring and the considerations of hiring someone from outside the healthcare field.

-Healthcare CFOs come from different backgrounds and possess varying levels of experience.
+Healthcare and hospital CFOs come from different backgrounds and possess varying levels of experience.
 When searching for a new candidate, you must consider the type of person you need to fill this role and what they will bring to your organization.

 There are two main types of private equity healthcare CFOs: